The word reign in Greek is basileuo, where the word basilica or kingdom comes from. It means to be king, to exercise kingly power, to reign.

 The servant therefore fell down, and worshipped him, saying, Lord, have patience with me, and I will pay thee all.
 Then the lord of that servant was moved with compassion, and loosed him, and forgave him the debt.

 The king in the story is God, and the servant who owed a great amount of money he could not pay is all of us.
-God knew we could not pay our debts, but instead of condemning us to what we deserved, He provided the payment for our debts in the sacrifice of Jesus Christ, His Son, where His Son who did no sin and in Him was no sin, shed His blood to atone for our sins as the only payment that could.
-Such love…
+God knew we could not pay our debts, but instead of condemning us to what we deserved, He provided the payment for our debts in the sacrifice of Jesus Christ, His Son, where His Son who did no sin and in Him was no sin, gave His body to be broken and He died to atone for our sins as the only payment that could.

-So God took the blood of His Son and forgave us who believe on that basis – this is the grace of God, and He calls us righteous for there was no more sin found in us – this is the gift of righteousness.
-Our sins, which is debt, were forgiven through the blood of Jesus Christ.
+Whosoever believes in Jesus and His work, accepting the payment for our sin, righteousness is imputed to him - by grace through faith.
 This is the reason why we now reign by Christ, no longer death reigns, but we reign in every area of life: health, well-being, peace, joy, good relationships, and provisions in every area.
 We now have the legal foundation to be blessed, to receive good we do not work for, because we are righteous in Christ.

 When you meditate upon this truth and walk in it daily, you can expect good things to happen to you because the Word says that grace will reign in your life through (because of) righteousness by our Lord Jesus Christ.
 Amen.